Purchases made through my links help support this website, at no additional cost to you. Details.

 Some “worst case” advice, from attorney Richard Stim: Consigning Your Arts and Crafts

 It’s smart to consult books about consignment art sales and artist-gallery consignment contracts.
-The following are two of the best.
+Here are a couple worth asking for at your public library.